Paul changes his mind about Christianity

 Ananias went to the place where Saul was staying.
 Ananias put his hands over Saul's eyes and said to him, 'Jesus has sent me.
 He wants you to be able to see and to be filled with the Holy Spirit.'
 At once something like fish scales fell from Saul's eyes.
 He could see again!

 Saul believed that Jesus was God's son.
 He was baptised straight away.
 He stayed with other Christians in the city, and began talking to people about what he had seen and heard.

-Saul spoke passionately about Jesus.
+Late Saul changed his name to Paul.
+He spoke passionately about Jesus.
 The people were amazed.
 'Isn't this the man who was trying to hurt all the Christians in Jerusalem?' they asked each other.
 'Didn't he come here to arrest all the Christians?'
-But Saul carried on, explaining that Jesus was the special Messiah the Jews had been waiting for.
+But Paul carried on, explaining that Jesus was the special Messiah the Jews had been waiting for.

 With thanks to freebibleimages.org.